 About This Online Course

-Continue gaining knowledge and skills in artificial intelligence, machine learning and data science techniques by taking this online training course from statistics.com in predictive analytics, also called predictive modeling, which is the most prevalent form of data mining.
+Continue gaining knowledge and skills in data science techniques by taking this online training course from statistics.com in predictive analytics, also called predictive modeling, which is the most prevalent form of data mining.
 This course is the second in statistics.com predictive analytics learning series, and follows the statistics.com course, Predictive Analytics 1 – Machine Learning Tools Using Solver.

 After you successfully complete the course you will be able to distinguish between profiling and prediction tasks for linear and logistic regression.
 You also will know how to specify and interpret linear and logistics regression models, use various analytical tools for prediction and classification and preprocess text for text mining.